Which of the following are the main reactants in the process of c... | Channels for Pearson+

 1

-Step 1: Understand the process of cellular respiration.
+Step 1: Begin by understanding the process of cellular respiration.
 Cellular respiration is a metabolic pathway that converts glucose into energy (ATP) using oxygen.
 It occurs in three main stages: glycolysis, the citric acid cycle, and oxidative phosphorylation.

-Step 2: Identify the main reactants in cellular respiration.
-Reactants are substances that are consumed during a chemical reaction.
-In cellular respiration, glucose ($\mathrm{C_6H_{12}O_6}$) and oxygen ($\mathrm{O_2}$) are the primary reactants.
+Step 4: Analyze the options provided in the question.
+Oxygen and ATP are not reactants; ATP is a product of cellular respiration.
+Glucose and carbon dioxide cannot be reactants because carbon dioxide is a product.
+Carbon dioxide and water are also products, not reactants.

 Watch next